 Cinnamon, ginger, and cloves add spice to the smooth, creamy pumpkin filling, which gets extra depth and flavor from caramelized brown sugar as well as molasses.
 I can’t wait to bake these pies again next week for Thanksgiving.
 In the meantime, now that I’m free of pie-slicing anxiety, I have all kinds of energy to attempt making mini apple pies.

 Mini Pumpkin Pies

-I planned to make 24 pies since that would fit neatly in my two 12-cup muffin tins.
+I planned to make 24 pies since that would fit neatly in my two standard-size muffin tins.
 When I found I had extra filling, I borrowed a third muffin tin from a neighbor, rolled out the remaining pastry scraps, and managed to make six more pies.
 If you can’t fit three muffin tins in your oven at a time, simply hold off on adding filling to the last muffin tin until the first two have finished baking.
 Adapted from my grandmother’s recipe.
 Makes 30 mini pies.

 2 1/2 cups all-purpose flour